VIP Team Information

 Majors:

-Research/Research is open to students of all majors who are excited to explore approaches to mixed methods research in the context of undergraduate research experiences.
-Work done in R/R may be of particular relevance for students from the following majors:
+Research/Research is open to students of all majors.
+It may be of particular interest to students from the following majors:

 Preferred Interests:

-No experience, prior knowledge, or coursework is necessary.
+No prior experience, knowledge, or coursework is required.
+Students should be interested in: